Christening of the “Louis EUZET,” the new vessel of the Mediterranean Coastal Environment Station in Sète

 The objectives of OREME

-Affiliated with the University of Montpellier, the Montpellier Environmental Research Observatory (OREME) is dedicated to long-term observation of climate change and human activities in order to better understand their effects on the environment and the planet.
-OREME is particularly active at the Mediterranean Coastal Environment Station in Sète, which conducts studies at sea and on the Thau lagoon.
-Its researchers observe the effects of climate change on marine biodiversity, notably by monitoring species and conducting in situ experiments.
+Affiliated with the University of Montpellier, the Montpellier Environmental Research Observatory (OREME) is dedicated to the long-term monitoring of climate change and human activities in order to better understand their effects on the environment and the planet.
+OREME is notably present at the Mediterranean Coastal Environment Station in Sète, which conducts studies at sea and in the Thau Lagoon.
+Its researchers observe the effects of climate change on marine biodiversity, notably through species monitoring and in situ experiments.